Publication Dates Covered: 1975 - present Paid for by K-State Libraries

 Publication Dates Covered: Science 1945 - present; Social Sciences 1956 - present; Arts & Humanities 1975 - present; Emerging Sources: 2015 - present Paid for by K-State Libraries

 Online version of four Citation Indexes: Science, Social Sciences, Arts and Humanities, and Emerging Sources.
 In addition to searching by keyword, subject, author, etc. for articles in over 8,000 journals, one can do a “cited reference” search to see how frequently and where an article has been cited.
+Explore the new format by clicking the purple "preview" link in the upper right corner.

 New / Trial Databases